KubaPro010/rpitx2/README.md

 if you have a arg with no argume... wait what args with args? anyways like the input of the arg, right? if we'd take `-disablerds`, you need to pass something to it or the arg parser will shit itself, pass in anything, i always do `mhm`, have fuck, i mean fun (blud trying to be funny, blud saing blud, blud missplled saying)<br>
 `-compressordecay` - compressor decay, specify in float (like: 0.999, default: 0.999995)<br>
 `-compressorattack` - same thing but attack (default: 1.0)<br>
-`-compressormaxgainrecip` - i dunno (default: 0.01)<br>
+`-compressormaxgainrecip` - internally, it does something with division, so this is to not do devision by 0 (default: 0.01)<br>
-`-bfr` - by default a 65-108 freq range is defined, a freq outside makes the program crash, this bypasses the range, also it requires a arg, it can be anything as the arg is not parsed, so pass: `-bfr thisbypassescrap`<br>
+`-bfr` - by default a 65-108 freq range is defined, a freq outside makes the program crash, this bypasses the range, also it requires a arg, it can be anything as the arg is not parsed, so pass: `-bfr thisbypassescrap` (tl;dr: unlocks full band of rpitx)<br>
-`-deviation` - sets how large the fm signal can be, in khz, default is 75khz<br>
+`-deviation` - sets how much does the fm signal deviates from its center freq, in khz, default is 75khz<br>
 `-raw` - same arg as bfr, but this disables the format of the audio and sets channels and samplerate forcefully<br>
 `-rawchannels` - change the sample rate if raw<br>
 `-rawsamplerate` - same stuff but sample rate<br>
-`-cutofffreq` - fm broadcast uses a cut off freq around 16-18 khz, to avoid interferance with the 19khz stereo pilot<br>
+`-cutofffreq` - fm broadcast uses a cut off freq of 15 khz, to avoid interferance with the 19khz stereo pilot, however if you do wanna get more freqs then just change this i guess<br>
-`-audiogain` - audio too loud or too quiet? use this, this defines how many times the audio can be<br>
+`-audiogain` - audio too loud or too quiet? use this, this defines how many times the audio can be (example: `-audiogain 2`)<br>
-`-power` - but you can change the code very easy to fix it for your pi<br>
 `-disablerds` - same arg as bfr, pass this in and no rds anymore<br>
-`-disablecompressor` - same as bfr, dont pass this please, if your audio is loud enough<br>
+`-disablecompressor` - same as bfr, dont pass this please as that is a bad idea<br>
-`-disablect` - disable rds ct if you'd want for some reason<br>
+`-disablect` - disable rds ct if you've decided that you have too much of a shitty clock<br>
-`-preemphasis` - you can enter 0 or off for disabled, or us (75μs), default is 50μs, you can also enter any num and have that μs of pre-emp<br>
+`-preemphasis` - you can enter 0 or off for disabled, or us (75μs), default is 50μs, you can also enter any num and have that μs of pre-emp, (example: `-preemphasis us`, `-preemphasis 22`)<br>
 `-af` - same as pifmadv<br>
-`-rdsvolume` - rds volume, so how many times is the rds "louder"<br>
+`-rdsvolume` - rds volume, so how many times is the rds "louder", this can potentially increase rds range<br>
-`-pilotvolume` - pilot volume<br>
-`-limiterthreshold` - limiter threshold, limits to 10, i think that its in linear ratio, so the algorithm to convert from db is gonna be 10 ** (db/20)<br><br>
+`-limiterthreshold` - limiter threshold, limits to 10, i think that its in linear ratio, so the algorithm to convert from db is gonna be 10 ** (db/20) (actually its pcm value)<br><br>

 now you know what you can pass as the args to the program, but theres a pipe still, it wont include the ones in pifmadv or pifmrds:<br>
 `PI` - you can change pi code while runtime, useful when you forgot to set a pi code, but you probably won't care about it<br>